frostrubin/frostrubin.github.io/wiki/_posts/2014-01-01-Pixelbook-Linux-Setup.md

 ---

 ## About
-This page is a collection of various guides and hints that detail how to set up Linux booting on a Google Pixelbook.
+This page describes the setup process that I used to dual-boot my Pixelbook with Linux and Chrome OS.
-I have not yet tested any of this, so far it is just a collection.
+It is based on various other guides and hints, listed below.

 ## Sources
 - [Chromium OS - Disk Format](https://www.chromium.org/chromium-os/chromiumos-design-docs/disk-format)